ishandutta2007/ultimate-watermark-remover-gui/README.md

 ## ▶️ Usage

-To launch the **Ultimate Watermark Remover GUI**, navigate to the project's root directory in your terminal or command prompt and run:
+To launch the **Ultimate Watermark Remover GUI** from source, navigate to the project's root directory in your terminal or command prompt and run:
 ```bash
 python src/main.py
 ```